tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ~~~
 {: #dtls-key-update title="Example DTLS 1.3 Extended Key Update Exchange."}

-Due to the possibility of a NewKeyUpdate message being lost and
+Due to the possibility of an `extended_key_update("new_keys")` message being
-thereby preventing the sender of the NewKeyUpdate message
-from updating its keying material, receivers MUST retain the
+lost and thereby preventing the sender of that message from updating its keying
-pre-update keying material until receipt and successful decryption
+material, receivers MUST retain the pre-update keying material until receipt
-of a message using the new keys.
+and successful decryption of a message using the new keys.

-Due to loss and/or reordering, DTLS 1.3 peers MAY receive a
+Due to loss and/or reordering, DTLS 1.3 peers MAY receive a record with an
-record with an older epoch than the current one.
-They SHOULD attempt to
+older epoch than the current one.
+They SHOULD attempt to process such records
-process those records with that epoch but MAY opt to discard
-such out-of-epoch records.
+for that epoch but MAY opt to discard such out-of-epoch records.

 # Post-Quantum Cryptography Considerations